 Reducing and managing chronic pain

-Laser therapy can be used for pets with arthritis, hip dysplasia, and other chronic pain conditions to help decrease swelling and inflammation around joints and reduce pain.
-This often makes it easier and more comfortable for senior pets to get around.
+Laser therapy can be used for pets with arthritis, hip dysplasia, tendonitis, and other chronic pain conditions, often associated with aging pets, to help decrease swelling and inflammation around joints and reduce pain.
+This typically makes it easier and more comfortable for senior pets to get around.

 Is laser therapy safe for my pet?

 Yes!
 Laser therapy is completely safe, non-invasive, and painless.
 During a laser therapy session, your pet will wear special safety goggles to protect their eyes from infrared wavelengths.
-Once they have their goggles on, your fur-baby gets to sit back and relax – they won’t feel a thing!
+Once their goggles are on, your fur baby gets to sit back and relax – they won’t feel a thing!

 How long is a laser therapy session?

-A laser therapy session is quick and easy, normally lasting just 5-10 minutes.
+Laser therapy sessions are quick and easy, normally lasting 5-10 minutes.

 How many laser therapy sessions does it take to see results?

 The number of laser therapy sessions (and frequency) will depend on your pet’s injury or condition and your vet’s recommendation.
-For post-surgery healing, your pet may only need a handful of sessions until the incision has healed.
-For injuries such as a fracture or torn ligament, your vet may recommend laser therapy every other day for 5-7 sessions, or until the injury has healed enough for your pet’s comfort level.
-For long-term conditions such as arthritis, you may choose to bring your pet for weekly sessions at first, and then as needed when you’re pet seems particularly stiff or uncomfortable.
+Your pet may only need a handful of sessions for post-surgery healing until the incision has healed.
+For injuries such as a fracture or torn ligament, your vet may recommend laser therapy every other day for 5-7 sessions or until the injury has healed enough for your pet’s comfort level.
+For long-term conditions such as arthritis, you may first bring your pet for weekly sessions and then as needed when your pet seems particularly stiff or uncomfortable.

-If you are interested in trying laser therapy, or simply learning more about the process and how it may give your beloved pet some comfort and relief from pain, reach out to our team at JM Pet Vet Clinic.
-We offer affordable prices on laser therapy treatments, using doctorVet® Laser Treatment.
+If you are interested in trying laser therapy or simply learning more about the process and how it may give your beloved pet some comfort and relief from pain, reach out to our team at JM Veterinary Clinic.
+We offer affordable prices on laser therapy treatments using doctorVet® Laser Treatment.
 Our expert team is happy to advise you on the best fit for your pet’s individual health and wellness needs.